James Khuri Announces his Upcoming Investment in Healthcare Real Estate to Create Technologically Advanced Facilities.

 About James Khuri

-Khuri's experience in business and industry spans a wide range of disciplines, making him one of the most well-rounded businessmen in the country.
+Khuri's experience in business and industry spans a wide range of disciplines, making him one of the most well-rounded business people in the country.
 With this vast knowledge base, he continues to build successful businesses and make bountiful investments that positively contribute to their respective markets.

 For more information or interview requests, please contact: